 The Solution: Refined white sugar isn't any healthier, but you can replace it with small amounts of nutritious sweeteners, including honey, blackstrap molasses, and maple syrup, all of which have high levels of vitamins and minerals, or make homemade healthy sweeteners that are far better for your diet.

-Gerard E. Mullin, MD, author of
+Gerard E. Mullin, MD, author of The Gut Balance Revolution

 The Problem: "Refined honey is among the most insidious sweeteners of all time," says Dr. Mullin.
 The pasteurization process eliminates the health properties of honey, essentially turning it into just another form of sugar.
 To make things more confusing, research has shown that more than 75 percent of honey has been processed to the point where it isn't even considered honey anymore.
 Some honey is even blended with high-fructose corn syrup, additives, and other flavorings.